GoogleCloudPlatform/php-docs-samples/appengine/php72/trace/README.md

 ```

 The last command will open `https://{YOUR_PROJECT_ID}.appspot.com/`
 in your browser.
-Browse to `/` to see a list of examples to execute.
+Browse to `/` to execute a trace.
+You will then be able to see
+your traces in the [Trace UI](https://console.cloud.google.com/traces/overview).